PhenomDevel/BlizzHUDTweaks/README.md

 # Known Issues
 - When reloading the UI while having a target the alpha will only applied once the target changes

-# Credits
-The initial impressions came from [Conceal](https://www.curseforge.com/wow/addons/conceal).
-However, I disliked the design approach and wanted to add missing features.
-Therefore, I wrote my personal add-on which extends the feature set.

-The code is 99% rewritten with the only exception being the [HideGCDFlash](https://www.mmo-champion.com/threads/2414999-How-do-I-disable-the-GCD-flash-on-my-bars) function which initially already came from the linked mmo-champion post.